Table of contents

 To set owner mode, we match the owner hash with the script hash as follows:

-• match input lock script hash if flags & 0x20000000 is zero or the flags is not present
+match input lock script hash if

-• match output type script hash if flags & 0x40000000 is non-zero
+is not presentmatch output type script hash if

 Output lock scripts are always ignored because they won’t run in a transaction.